 She said that the British soldiers found the Dora in the morning, and that was the last trip the boat made.
 However this was apparently not the case.
 It seems that in October 1939, after the start of the war, the Dora was chartered to carry passengers from Constanza, but the departure was cancelled.

 1939 to ?: Right after her arrival, she went to a kibbutz in Raanana.
 The first person she met there was Dan Birnbaum, the brother of her friend from Gera, Ruth Birnbaum (Lessing).
 All the boys wanted her/them (?) to stay - she said: "they wanted German girls, they were tired of the other girls..."

 1939?1940?: After a short while, she moved to Kibbutz Maoz Haim with other new immigrants.
 Maoz Haim was a "wall and tower" kibbutz that had been established in 1937 in the Beit She'an valley.
 Adjacent the Jordan river, it was a more remote location a mile or so away from the Jordanian border and about 10 miles from Syria's Mount Hermon.
 There, they started from scratch, living like pioneers.
 They slept under tents, erected watchtowers, built prefab houses, (Dan Birnbaum was in Maoz Haim too - we will meet him went we visit in the 70's.)

 Toni, with Dan Birnbaum.
 Kibbutz Maoz Haim, 1940

 Toni and Dan Birnbaum, Maoz Haim, 1940

 Toni, Maoz Haim, 1940

 Toni said that upon first arriving in the kibbutz, people had to give everything they had to the group.
-All personal posessions went to the kibbutz, and were then shared.
-Even clothes were shared and rotated weekly.
+All personal possessions went to the kibbutz, and were then shared, including clothes which were rotated weekly.